 - 1. Area, Location, etc.-Norfolk Island, discovered by Captain Cook in 1774, is situated in latitude 29° 3' 45'' south, longitude 167° 58' 6'' east.
 Its total area is 8528 acres, the island being about 5 miles long and 3 miles wide.
 From Sydney it is distant 930 miles, and from New Zealand 400 miles.
 The coast line is 20 miles, and its form that of an irregular ellipse.
 Except on the south-west, inaccessible cliffs rise from the water's edge.
-The climate is equable, and the average annual rainfall 43 inches. - 2.
+The climate is equable, the temperature ranging between 56° and 82° with a mean of 68°.
+The average annual rainfall is 53 inches.
+It has been said that the salubrious climate coupled with the beauty of its land and sea scapes should combine to render Norfolk Island "the Madeira of the Pacific." - 2.
 Settlement.-The first colonisation, in 1788, was by Lieutenant King, who in H.M.S.
 Sirius established a small penal station as a branch settlement of that at Port Jackson.
 The settlement was abandoned in 1806, and thence for 20 years its chief use was as a whaling station and place of call for British warships.